In case you’ve forgotten during the pandemic, airports can be loud, crowded, and expensive.

 - Add up the value of other cardholder benefits.
 While credit cards with unlimited airport lounge membership charge annual fees of $450 or more, most come with big welcome bonuses and other cardholder perks that can offset the fee.
 For example, the signup bonus on the Chase Sapphire Reserve is worth $900 in travel booked through Chase Ultimate Rewards on its own (60,000 points after spending $4,000 in the first 3 months).
 With that in mind, your travel credit card can be an excellent deal the first year and after, even if you don’t use your Priority Pass membership that often — or won’t until your travel schedule picks up again down the road.

 - If you travel infrequently, consider credit cards with limited free visits.
 A card with a limited number of Priority Pass visits that charges a much lower annual fee may be beneficial for occasional travelers who want the convenience of lounge access without all the luxury benefits (and pricetag) of a premium rewards card.
 The Hilton Honors American Express Surpass Card can be a good option if you like Hilton properties.
-You can visit Priority Pass lounges 10 times per year and you’ll pay $0 intro annual fee for the first year, then just a $95 annual fee thereafter (See Rates & Fees) to carry the card.
+You can visit Priority Pass lounges 10 times per year and you’ll pay a $95 annual fee (See Rates & Fees) to carry the card.

 Especially for frequent travelers, Priority Pass membership can make unavoidable time spent in airports more comfortable.
 But instead of paying for membership out of pocket, consider a credit card that offers lounge access as a cardholder benefit.
 For a similar cost to Priority Pass membership alone, you can get access to lounges worldwide, plus rewards on your regular spending and additional benefits to use at home as well as on your next big trip.